Canonical Works

 The Sacred Texts are the central documents

-around which this website has been designed, and are the canonical
+around which this website has been built, and have been posted

 |